Command Menu

 proot-distro login ubuntu

-Update your brand new chroot system:
+Update your brand new chroot:

 bash